FindMySchool LogoFindMySchool

 In the west of Luton, where the Leagrave district meets the Bedfordshire countryside, The Chalk Hills Academy has emerged from a succession of reinventions to find its footing.
 Rated Good by Ofsted in November 2023, the school serves approximately 1,620 students aged 11 to 18 across purpose-built facilities that opened in 2011.
 The academy is part of Advantage Schools and sits within The Shared Learning Trust, a multi-academy trust overseeing both primary and secondary schools across the region.

 The school draws from a diverse community, with students arriving from across Luton's western reaches.
-With 466 applications for 247 Year 7 places in the most recent admissions round, the academy is oversubscribed, reflecting a demand that speaks to growing confidence in what the school offers.
+The academy can be oversubscribed, reflecting demand from families in the area.
 GCSE results place the school in line with the middle 35% of schools in England, while the sixth form serves students pursuing A-levels alongside applied and technical qualifications.

 Strive, Achieve, Believe runs the school's guiding ethos, and these words shape the daily rhythm of academy life.
 The values of Ambition, Excellence, and Integrity appear throughout the school's approach, with students recognised for demonstrating qualities including leadership, aspiration, respect, resilience, and independence.